Night School (1981) (AKA "Terror Eyes")

 Starring: Leonard Mann, Rachel Ward and Drew Snyder

-Pass the Brooklyn Bridge and into the depths of the slums of New York, a city where in darkness a "head hunter" began decapitating women with a kukri, a Nepalese curved machete, and conceiving their identity with a full black biker's bodysuit and a biker's helm to match began decapitating seemingly random women.
-On the case is Police Lieutenant Judd Anderson, and his less than serious partner, who began to link some of the murders to an Anthropology professor working at Wendell College for Women, where said prof had a bit of controversy for having an affair with one of his students, who so happens to be one of the victim as well.
-Right now, he seems to had persuaded the board to keep his job, educating bright minds to be with the fascinating world of headhunters from New Guinea.
+Pass the Brooklyn Bridge and into the depths of the slums of New York, a city where in darkness, a "head hunter" in a full black biker's bodysuit and a biker's helm to match began decapitating seemingly random women.
+On the case is Police Lieutenant Judd Anderson who begins to link some of the murders to an Anthropology professor working at Wendell College for Women, where said mentor had a bit of controversy for having an affair with one of his students, who so happens to be one of the victim as well.
+Right now, the professor seems to had persuaded the board to keep his job, educating bright minds with the fascinating world of headhunters from New Guinea.

-Not the best lesson to share if you're trying to avoid suspicion for murder to be honest, and if that's not suspicious enough, they also had to deal with a skulky looking feller and a lesbian headmistress, two possible suspects, and a suspicious connection with all the murdered bodies, as they all appeared to have their misplaced heads dunked in water, a "purifying" ritual commonly found in the headhunter tribes.
+Not the best lesson to share when you're trying to avoid any suspicions for murder to be honest, but it appears there might be other possible suspects, including a skulky looking feller and a lesbian headmistress.
+There's also a peculiar connection with all the murdered bodies as they all appear to have their misplaced heads dunked in water, a "purifying" ritual commonly found in the headhunter tribes.
 Could it be that the professor has lost sight between giving lessons on human headhunters and actually partaking it?
 Or could the killer be among the red herrings obscured by the investigation?

 The opening scene, for example, had a preschool teacher bidding goodbye to her students and waiting around in the dark sitting in a child's merry-go-round.
 When the killer appears and begins spinning the set, rather than jump off or duck, she stays on the playground ride and just begged the killer to stop spinning.
 Then comes the machete, off goes her head, the rest comes with the silly set of possible red herrings, including a peeping simpleton and a headmistress interested in same sex affairs, none of which coming close to even being suspicious.